International Politics (IPOL)

 - Final written thesis must gain the approval of a faculty committee, which usually includes the seminar instructor, the curricular dean, and the IPOL field advisor.
 The thesis should be in the range of 50-80 pages.
 The student should speak with his or her thesis advisor to determine a paper length.
 The student will give a formal presentation attended by all IPOL faculty in residence during the spring semester in which the thesis is completed.

-- Earn a cumulative grade point average of 3.33 and a grade point average of 3.67 in the major by the date of graduation. (*Note that this Cumulative GPA requirement takes effect for students who are sophomores in academic year 2017-18 and afterwards.
+- Earn a cumulative grade point average of 3.5* and a grade point average of 3.67 in the major by the date of graduation. (*Note that this Cumulative GPA requirement takes effect for students who are sophomores in academic year 2017-18 and afterwards.
 Previously a 3.3 Cumulative GPA was required.)

 IPOL presents a yearly Outstanding IPOL Graduating Senior Award to a graduating IPOL senior who has demonstrated outstanding performance in written work, in cumulative grade point average, and in leadership.

 During the second semester of their sophomore year, students meet with their academic advisor to declare their major.
 When declaring a major, sophomores prepare a declaration proposal outlining the reasons why they are pursuing one of the majors offered at SFS-Q, including how the intended major coincides with their academic interests and possible career goals.

 - What kind of careers do IPOL majors enter upon graduation?